 (Autobiography is a bear to write.
 Give me Fiction’s infinitely tidier math.)

 And this is as good a time as any to cite Milan Kundera, who writes, somewhere, in The Unbearable Lightness of Being that there are two kinds of “womanizers” (one of the strangest common words in the English language): the Epic and the Lyric.
 The former driven by compulsion to rack up impressive stats, the latter on a doomed Quest to find “The One”.
 Kundera also points out that women tend to be far more forgiving of the former… the Epic womanizers… because being fucked and dumped (and maybe even fucked again) by one of these is like being stung by a bee; a natural process; what can one do but shrug and blame Nature, especially if the bee sting felt good?
-Whereas the Lyric womanizer who dumps a lover has decided that lover isn’t The One and that was me, all those years, aged 18-45.
-I’d be wriggling out of relationship the same month or week I’d fallen backwards into them; only Grace dumped me and it didn’t count because she dumped me for a house.
+Whereas the Lyric womanizer who dumps a lover has decided that lover isn’t The One and that hurts (to be dismissed as not The One) and that was me, all those years, aged 18-45, the seeker who could not find.
+I’d be wriggling out of relationships the same month or week I’d fallen backwards into them; only Grace dumped me and it didn’t count because she dumped me for a house.
 Until I found my Second (Final/ Definitive) Wife I never once felt that The Search was over.

 I’ve had two lovers (rather girlishly, and proving they had misread the book) compare me to Tomáš of The Unbearable Lightness of Being, two lovers who were each in different triangles involving me, and, both times, the lovers comparing me to Tomáš compared themselves to Sabina when they were closer to Tereza in situation and temperament.
 I once also had two lovers, independent of each other, go out and buy me the same poster, the same week, from an exhibition of photographer Bettina Rheims‘ work.
 And when each lover came to visit, she assumed she was seeing her gift on the wall over my bed, but it was neither: it was the copy that I had bought for myself.
 I was once walking down a street near Savignyplatz, headed toward a giant yellow double-phone booth, the booths back to back, when I noticed, just as each occupant of the double-phone booth looked up and noticed me, that each booth contained an Ex Girlfriend.